Samsung Galaxy S22: Design

 The Galaxy S22 series has a design similar to preceding S series phones, with an Infinity-O display containing a circular cutout in the top center for the front selfie camera.
-All three models use Gorilla Glass Victus+ for the back panel, unlike the S21 series which had plastic on the smaller S21.
+All three models now use Gorilla Glass Victus+ for the back panel, unlike the S21 series, which had plastic back (for the S21 model).
 The rear camera array on the S22 and S22+ has a metallic surround, while the S22 Ultra has a separate lens protrusion for each camera element.